Buy tear plate at JAERA

 The elevations in the sheet metal are therefore not added later, but are created during the manufacturing process from a single piece of sheet metal.
 This ensures that tear plates made of stainless steel or other materials are particularly stable.

-The term checker plate can be used synonymously with checker plate and Chequer plates , whereby checker plate is more of a generic term that refers to the ribbed surface texture of these sheets.
+The term chequer plate can be used synonymously with checker plate and Chequer plates , although chequer plate is more of a generic term that refers to the ribbed surface texture of these sheets.
 The other two terms are derived from the shape of the protrusions.

 Tear plates are sheets with individual oval protrusions that are arranged diagonally to each other and are mainly made of steel or stainless steel.
 A very common type of louvered plate is the mandorla plate, whereby mandorla is derived from the almond shape of the individual ribs.